Guide to Trekking in the Himalayas

 Image

-The Himalayas provide a magnificent array of trekking opportunities which cater to a huge range of abilities.
+The Himalayas provide a magnificent array of trekking holidays opportunities which cater to a huge range of abilities.
 That said, trekking in the Himalayas is no walk in the park!
 All routes within the iconic mountain range require a good level of fitness and some trekking experience.
 Trekkers should be prepared for consecutive walking days of at least 4-8 hours and lots of ascents and descents.
 As you climb into the higher reaches, altitude will begin to significantly affect your breathing capacity.
 This is not something that you should worry about but it is important that, before embarking on the holiday, you should read advice on trekking at high altitude.
 The conditions of the trails can fluctuate based on the chosen route and the weather so good quality trekking boots are recommended for all trips.
 For more challenging climbing holidays, routes will be a lot more technical and mountaineering equipment may often be needed.
 We provide each trip with a difficulty grade, from 1 to 12, to allow you to get a good understanding of the physical challenge involved in each trip.
 Learn more about our grading system here.

 Alternatives to Trekking in the Himalayas

-While trekking in the Himalayas is a dream for many adventure enthusiasts, there are several other iconic destinations across the globe that offer equally breathtaking and challenging alternatives:
+While trekking holidays in the Himalayas is a dream for many adventure enthusiasts, there are several other iconic destinations across the globe that offer equally breathtaking and challenging alternatives:

 Image